 Let us now try to understand the meaning of the phrase 'in the course'.
 The expression 'in the course' implies not only a period of time during which the movement or transaction is in progress but postulates a connected relationship.
-Therefore, the class of transactions needs to be analysed and cannot be randomly applied to the provisions of Section 7 or Section 8.
+Therefore, the class of transactions need to be analysed and cannot be randomly applied to the provisions of section 7 or section 8.
 So construed, the word 'or' appearing in the phrase or expression 'in the course or furtherance of business' assumes importance.
 When read in a proper perspective, the preposition 'or' actually bisects the entire phrase into two limbs.
-Therefore, the 8 forms of supply would tantamount to transaction of supply when such supplies are in the course of business, or in the furtherance of business.
-Therefore, the legislature has supplied huge amount of elasticity in understanding the meaning of the term 'supply'.
+Therefore, the eight forms of supply would tantamount to transaction of supply when such supplies are in the course of business, or in the furtherance of business.
+Therefore, the Legislature has supplied considerable elasticity in understanding the meaning of the term 'supply'.

-The term 'business' has been defined under the GST Laws to include:
+The term 'business' has been defined under the GST laws to include the following: